Browser Use vs Tabstack (2026)

 Pros

-- ✓Mozilla-backed privacy posture: ephemeral data, no model training, robots.txt compliant via a dedicated user-agent that gives site owners visibility and control
+- ✓Mozilla-backed privacy posture: ephemeral data, no model training, and robots.txt compliant via a dedicated Mozilla Tabstack user-agent that gives site owners visibility and control over automated access

-- ✓Schema-as-contract API returns structured JSON on every call with explicit nulls for missing fields rather than hallucinated guesses, which makes downstream code easier to trust
+- ✓Schema-as-contract API returns structured JSON on every call with explicit nulls for missing fields rather than hallucinated guesses, making downstream code easier to trust and reducing error handling complexity

-- ✓30-second MCP setup connects directly to Claude, Cursor, Claude Code, and Codex with no custom integration work required
+- ✓30-second MCP setup connects directly to Claude, Cursor, Claude Code, and Codex with no custom integration work required, enabling AI agents to call web extraction endpoints as native tools immediately

 Limitations

-- ⚠LinkedIn and G2 are intentionally blocked by design to respect TOS, so use cases requiring those sources need a different tool
+- ⚠LinkedIn and G2 are intentionally blocked by design to respect their terms of service: use cases requiring those sources need a different tool, as Tabstack will not extract data from platforms that prohibit automated access

-- ⚠Best-effort schema rather than strict-contract: calls return nulls for missing fields rather than failing, which requires careful null handling in downstream pipelines
+- ⚠Best-effort schema rather than strict-contract: calls return nulls for missing fields rather than failing hard, which requires careful null handling in downstream pipelines and means output completeness varies by site and field

-- ⚠E-commerce sites typically need local config and threshold tuning rather than working out-of-the-box from the hosted playground
+- ⚠E-commerce sites typically need local configuration and threshold tuning rather than working out of the box from the hosted playground, adding setup time for one of the most common web extraction use cases

 Frequently asked questions